szczyglis-dev/py-gpt/README.md

 - Google GenAI SDK
 - xAI SDK

-Local `Ollama` models are also supported.
+Local `Ollama` models and models from other configured providers are also supported.

 The main part of the interface is a chat window where you see your conversations.
 Below it is a message box for typing.
 On the right side, you can set up or change the model and system prompt.
 You can also save these settings as presets to easily switch between models or tasks.